timhtheos/timothy/docs/archived/2012/2012-11-09-how-to-install-nginx-mysql-php-and-phpmyadmin-in-ubuntu-1204.md

 ## Create Virtual Host for phpmyadmin

-### Go to the configuration directory in the /sites-available/
+Go to the configuration directory in the `/sites-available/`.

 ```
 cd /etc/nginx/sites-available
 ```

-### Create a basic nginx vhost configuration file
+Create a basic nginx vhost configuration file.

 ```
 sudo nano phpmyadmin
 ```

-### Virtual Host configuration

-Paste the following:
+Create nxinx server block file by copy-pasting the following:

 ```
 server {